pra-navi/tp/docs/UserGuide.md

 title: User Guide
 ---

-Do you have trouble managing contacts?

-Don't worry, CoordiMate is here to help!

-Are you a SOC Computing Club event planner juggling numerous tasks and contacts for your upcoming events?
+Are you a School of Computing (SoC) Computing Club event planner juggling numerous tasks and contacts for your upcoming events?

 Managing everything efficiently just got easier with CoordiMate!

-CoordiMate is your go-to **desktop app designed specifically for SOC Computing Club event planners**.
-It helps you **manage your contacts and tasks** for your events, so that you can focus on the event itself.
+CoordiMate is your go-to **desktop app** designed specifically for **SoC Computing Club event planners** to help you **manage your contacts and tasks** for your events, so that you can focus on the event itself.

-Whether you're organizing a workshop, seminar, or a grand social event, CoordiMate is tailored to meet the unique needs of SOC Computing Club event planners.
-And here's the best part – while it's perfect for SOC Computing Club, **event planners of all kinds** can benefit from CoordiMate's powerful features too!
+And here's the best part – while it's perfect for members of SoC Computing Club, **event planners of all kinds** can benefit from CoordiMate's powerful features too!

-Don't let the stress of managing contacts and tasks weigh you down.
-Let CoordiMate handle the details, so you can focus on creating extraordinary events.

-Why choose CoordiMate?
-Here's why:

-1. **Tailored Precision**: Designed with SOC Computing Club event planners in mind, CoordiMate ensures every feature meets your specific requirements.

-2. **Efficient Management**: Seamlessly handle your contacts and tasks, allowing you to focus on the creative aspects of your event.
+<h4>Why choose CoordiMate?</h4>

-3. **User-Friendly CLI**: CoordiMate is optimized for use via a Command Line Interface (CLI), offering the speed of typing with all the benefits of a Graphical User Interface (GUI).
+1. **User-Friendly Command Line Interface (CLI)**: CoordiMate is optimized for use via a CLI, combining all the benefits of a Graphical User Interface (GUI) with the efficiency of a CLI.

-4. **Speedy Performance**: If you're a fast typist, CoordiMate will help you complete your contact and tasks management faster than traditional GUI apps, ensuring your productivity soars.
+2. **Speedy Navigation**: If you're a fast typist, CoordiMate will help you complete your contact and tasks management faster than traditional GUI apps, maximising your productivity.

 Don't let the stress of contact and task management hinder your event planning creativity.

-Let CoordiMate take care of the details, empowering you to craft extraordinary events with confidence.
+Let **CoordiMate** take care of the details, while you craft extraordinary events with confidence.

-Ready to plan your events effortlessly?
-**CoordiMate is here to support your success!**

-This comprehensive user guide contains all the information you need to get started with CoordiMate.

 ## Using This Guide